carpentries/instructor-training/_episodes/08-motivation.md

 > ## Why Do You Teach?
 >
 > We all have a different motivation for teaching, and that is a really good thing!
-> SWC wants instructors with diverse backgrounds because you each bring something
+> The Carpentries want instructors with diverse backgrounds because you each bring something
 > unique to our community.
 >
 > What motivates you to teach?
 Write a short explanation of what motivates you to teach.